OpenDataDSL/website/docs/data/geo/_DATAHUB_GEO_COUNTRIES.md

 ## Type

-The EIA Crude Oil and Petroleum Products Spot updates are stored under the type #Location
+The GeoJSON countries are stored under the type #Location

 ## Data Id and Name